Context-Aware Mixup for Domain Adaptive Semantic Segmentation

 \begin{IEEEbiography}[{ }]{Xuequan Lu} is an Assistant Professor at the School of Information Technology, Deakin University, Australia.
 He spent more than two years as a Research Fellow in Singapore.
 Prior to that, he earned his Ph.D at Zhejiang University (China) in June 2016.
 His research interests mainly fall into the category of visual computing, for example, geometry modeling, processing and analysis, animation/simulation, 2D data processing and analysis.
 More information can be found at http://www.xuequanlu.com. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jianping Shi} is an Executive Research Director at SenseTime.
 Currently her team works on developing algorithms for autonomous driving, scene understanding, remote sensing, etc. She got her Ph.D. degree in Computer Science and Engineering Department in the Chinese University of Hong Kong in 2015 under the supervision of Prof. Jiaya Jia.
 Before that, she received the B. Eng degree from Zhejiang University in 2011.
-She has served regularly on the organization committees of numerous conferences, such as Area Chair of CVPR 2020, ICCV 2019, etc. \end{IEEEbiography}
+She has served regularly on the organization committees of numerous conferences, such as Area Chair of CVPR, ICCV, etc. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Lizhuang Ma} received his B.S. and Ph.D. degrees from the Zhejiang University, China in 1985 and 1991, respectively.
-He is now a Distinguished Professor, Ph.D.
+\begin{IEEEbiography}[{ }]{Lizhuang Ma} is now a Distinguished Professor, Ph.D.
 Tutor, and the Head of the Digital Media and Computer Vision Laboratory at the Department of Computer Science and Engineering, Shanghai Jiao Tong University, China.
-He was a Visiting Professor at the Frounhofer IGD, Darmstadt, Germany in 1998, and was a Visiting Professor at the Center for Advanced Media Technology, Nanyang Technological University, Singapore from 1999 to 2000.
+He received his B.S. and Ph.D. degrees from the Zhejiang University, China in 1985 and 1991, respectively.
+He was also a Visiting Professor at the Frounhofer IGD, Darmstadt, Germany in 1998, and was a Visiting Professor at the Center for Advanced Media Technology, Nanyang Technological University, Singapore from 1999 to 2000.
 He has published more than 200 academic research papers in both domestic and international journals.
-His research interests include computer aided geometric design, computer graphics, computer vision, scientific data visualization, computer animation, digital media technology, and theory and applications for computer graphics, CAD/CAM.
-He serves as the reviewer of IEEE Transactions on Pattern Analysis and Machine Intelligence, IEEE Transactions on Image Processing, IEEE Transactions on Multimedia, etc. \end{IEEEbiography}
+His research interests include computer aided geometric design, computer graphics, computer vision, scientific data visualization, computer animation, digital media technology, and theory and applications for computer graphics, CAD/CAM. \end{IEEEbiography}